 1. Hit the Oceanside Beach

 It’s SoCal, after all, so the beach usually tops everyone’s must-do list.
-Oceanside has plenty of choices with nine public beaches.
+Oceanside has plenty of choices, with eight public beaches and almost four miles of stunning coastline.

 Perhaps the most popular Oceanside beach is Pier View South on the south side of Oceanside Pier.
 It’s adjacent to Pier View North.
 It’s also a short walk down The Strand to Tyson Street Beach and Wisconsin Street Beach.

 Paid parking lots fill up fast.
-The blocks surrounding the pier have paid parking, but street parking is free a couple of short blocks away (if you can find space).
+The blocks surrounding the pier have paid parking, but there is free street parking a few blocks away if you have the patience to try to find it.

 The Strand is a 1.5-mile-long street that runs parallel to the Oceanside shoreline from Breakwater Way on the northern end to Wisconsin Avenue on the southern end.